vwegmayr/dementia-classification/docs/source/index.rst

-..
-Globaltracking documentation master file, created by sphinx-quickstart on Sat Feb 18 21:51:02 2017.
+.. subtyping documentation master file, created by sphinx-quickstart on Sat Feb 18 21:51:02 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Globaltracking's documentation!
+Welcome to subtyping's documentation!
 ==========================================

 .. toctree::